Ancient cities and towns

 Described ancient cities and towns

-There could be several ways to define the ancient cities and towns and then – to select monuments which fit into this category.
-Unfortunately none of them draws a strict divide between ancient settlements and all other things and places.
+There could be several ways to define the ancient cities and towns and then – to select monuments that fit into this category.
+Unfortunately, none of them draws a strict divide between ancient settlements and all other things and places.

 Wondermondo uses the following definitions: